krptn/krypton/README-USER-AUTH.md

 ## Password Reset

-To enable password reset you need to provide an answer to a security question.
-The question istelf is irrelevant to Krypton therefore it is enough to provide the answer.
+To enable password reset you need to obtain recovery codes, that you can use to unlock the account.

 ```python
 keys = model.enablePWDReset() # keys is a list of OTPs that can be used to unlock the user account